-If your plants can survive on their own for 3-5 days, most of these techniques will extend that for about another 3 days at best.
+If your plants can survive on their own for three-to-five days, most of these techniques will extend that for about another three days at best.
 So if you plan to be away for more than a week, asking a neighbor to come in and water your plants is essential.

 If it isn’t just a matter of watering each one until the soil feels moist leave written instructions that name and describe the plants and explain what they need.
 Some people will group together plants that need similar care.

 I’ve tried several times to keep rosemary alive indoors in winter and the dry heated air has killed it every time.
 But my daughter has managed to keep a spider plant alive for quite a while now, even with her dubious watering habits and nearly sunless bedroom.

 Plants that are fiddly or need constant water are hard to leave.
 Low-maintenance plants that can (or even should) dry out between watering, and that like a cool house and indirect light and are going to fair better when you leave them for a few days.

 Cactuses, aloe and other succulents are good bets.
 Here are some other plant ideas.

 There isn’t a lot you can do to help in-the-ground plants except to have your plant sitter water them, too.
 Setting up the sprinkler or hose so all she has to do is turn it on helps.